Federal Criminal Defense Attorneys — Other Crimes

 Federal criminal law is extensive and outlines a large number of offenses that can be prosecuted by the United States Attorney’s office.
 The attorneys at Duffy Law understand the nature and severity of each of these federal offenses, know the elements required to prosecute these charges, and know how to present an effective defense for you if you are facing charges.

-If you’re facing any type of federal charge or involved in any type of investigation, call Duffy Law, LLC at 203-946-2000 for a free consultation today.
+If you’re facing any type of federal charge or involved in any type of investigation, call Duffy Law, LLC at 203-946-2000 for a consultation today.

 Examples of federal offenses